I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Aponogeton Crispus requires a good amount of nutrients for its proper growth.

-And when you keep it in a sand substrate you should definitely supplement it with root tabs so that it can get sufficient nutrients and its root can get anchored in the substrate properly.
+And when you keep it in a sand substrate, you should definitely supplement it with root tabs so that it can get sufficient nutrients and its roots can get anchored in the substrate properly.

 Besides, you should also supplement it with liquid fertilizers, especially after the weekly water change.